Technical Tests

 The requested page could not be found.

-I want to better understand the industry landscape and emerging practices in Detection Engineering.
+I want to better understand the industry landscape and emerging practices in Detection Engineering and Threat Hunting.
 These are my notes on DE perspectives, frameworks, processes, tools, and people to learn from.

 What is Detection Engineering?